omnect/omnect-device-service/README.md

 ]
 ```

 The current general consent status is also exposed to the cloud as reported property.
+In case no desired general_consent is defined the current general_consent settings of the device are reported.

 #### Grant user consent